DWJM: 2003–present: Jam

-Since 2013, the station became the home of playing songs from local and unsigned Filipino independent artists/bands through its supplemental program Fresh Filter.
+In 2013, the station became the home of playing songs from local and unsigned Filipino independent artists/bands through its supplemental program Fresh Filter.
 Some indie acts became popular (and eventually rise into mainstream) such as Autotelic, Bullet Dumas, Yolanda Moon and others.
 The program ended in March 2017 and was replaced by Locals Only, a program similar to Fresh Filter.

+In March 2021, Jam transferred from its longtime home in Strata 2000 to Paragon Plaza.
+Its booth in Unit 906-A was formerly used by K-Lite.

+In June 2022, the Jam branding was dropped.
+By the end of August, its programs were axed.

-On October 3, 2022, Jam shifted its timeline, focusing on music from the 1990s and 2000s, with occasional songs from the 2010s to the present.
-A month prior, most of its programs were axed.
+On October 3, 2022, the Jam branding was brought back.
+Dubbed as The Awakening, it expanded its playlist timeline, focusing on music from the 1990s to the present.
+A month later, it launched a new set of programs, such as Lokal, a program similar to Republik.

+On January 8, 2026, Jam transferred its booth to neighboring Unit 906-B, which was formerly used by XFM.